Doctor insights on:

 Removal of kidney: Surgical removal of kidney for any number of causes. ...Read more

 Lap nephrectomy: Contrary to popular belief, laparoscopic organ removal has about the same complication risk as open surgery.
 Internal bleeding, infection, pneumonia, blood clots and incisional hernias can occur in both surgeries.
 Most young/healthy patients do well after either surgical approach. ...Read more

 - Post nephrectomy hematoma

-- What is the normal creatinine level?
+- What is normal creatinine level in urine pregnancy?